PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 8: Class-Conditional Probabilities on whether or not a respondent's employer provides mental health benefits as part of healthcare coverage._

-In order to interpret this table, consider each row to represent a distribution of answers given a class assignment to a respondent.
-For instance, given that a respondent is assigned to class $1$, we are predicting that there is a $27.2\%$ chance that they would respond "No" to this question and a $11.7\%$ chance that they would respond "Yes" to this question.
+To interpret this table, consider each row to represent a distribution of answers given a class assignment to a respondent.
+For instance, given a respondent is assigned to class $1$, we are predicting there is a $27.2\%$ chance that they would respond "No" to this question and a $11.7\%$ chance they would respond "Yes" to this question.

-We see that Class $2$ primarily answers "Yes" on this question, while Classes
+We see class $2$ primarily answers "Yes" to this question, while Classes
 $1$ and $3$ generally emphasizes the other possible answers.
-Thus, class $2$ looks to represent individuals who are often have coverage for mental healthcare while classes $1$ and $3$ represent individuals who either uncommonly or rarely have coverage for mental healthcare.
+Thus, class $2$ looks to represent individuals who often have coverage for mental healthcare while classes $1$ and $3$ represent individuals who either uncommonly or rarely have coverage for mental healthcare.